Superintendent’s Compendium

 (d)(2) Fresh waters designated as open to bait fishing with live or dead minnows or other bait fish, amphibians, fish eggs or fish roe:

 • No waters are designated as open to fishing with the types of bait identified above.
 The use of any organic bait, to include worms/night crawlers, is not permitted within the park.
-Only nonorganic, artificial lures may be used in accordance with state law.
+Only nonorganic, artificial flies and lures may be used.
+The use of any commerical soft bait is not permitted in the park as they are prone to dissolving and falling off of hooks.

 (d)(8) Fishing from motor road bridges, from or within 200 feet of a public raft or float designated for water sports, or within the limits of locations designated as swimming beaches, surfing areas, or public boat docks [is prohibited] except in designated areas: